 Activation via Custom Credentials

 The most flexible type of activation is “activation via the custom credentials”.
-In this flow, the credentials is provided as a key-value map.
-Enrollment Server is then responsible for verifying the credentials with an external service that returns a user ID in response.
+In this flow, the credentials are provided as a key-value map.
+Enrollment Server is responsible for verifying the credentials with an external service that returns a user ID in response.

 Example User Flow